Bridging Loans and Finance

 Bridging loans are suitable for individuals or businesses in various situations and can mean the difference in not losing out on your dream home or investment opportunity.
 It allows you to act and move quickly in the property market and decrease the risk of losing out to cash buyers.
 Typical scenarios when bridging finance is used:

-Whilst we generally deal with bridging loans up to £25m, there are lenders willing to lend up to £100m, with the loan to value typically capped at 80% of the properties value being used as security.
-Each lender has their own policy and criteria in relation to maximum loans and loan to values so seeking professional advice from an adviser who understands this market and will assess your individual circumstances to present the best option available to you is crucial.
+While we generally deal with bridging loans up to £25m, there are lenders willing to lend up to £100m, with the loan-to-value ratio typically capped at 80% of the properties value being used as security.
+Each lender has its own policy and criteria in relation to maximum loans and loan to values so it’s vital to seek professional advice.
+An experienced adviser can assess your individual circumstances and present the best available options.

 There are many factors to take into account when it comes to deciding if a bridging loan is right for you.